isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 If you have a Google ID
 =======================

+If you have an existing Google account, you can log into ISB-CGC using it.

+- Click on the **Continue with Google** button.
+- On the next screen, enter your email address which you have previously associated with a Google account.
+- Click **Next**.
+- On the next screen, enter your Google account password and click **Next**.

 The ISB-CGC Web App is accessed through a Google Account identity (freely available `with a new account <https://accounts.google.com/signupwithoutgmail?hl=en>`_ or `by linking to an existing email account <https://accounts.google.com/SignUpWithoutGmail>`_).
 If you are not logged into the ISB-CGC Web App, you will be presented with this page:

 If you have a local CGC account